heremaps/naksha/here-naksha-lib-base/README.md

 }
 ```

-As shown, with just around 30 lines of code an own data model can be created and used in an own event-handler in the Naksha-Hub pipeline, avoiding expensive in-memory transformations and issues.
+As shown, with just around 30 lines of code an own data model can be created and used in an own event-handler to implement some business logic in the Naksha-Hub pipeline, avoiding expensive in-memory transformations and issues.
 Additionally, this allows to apply general tooling to the data, for example to generate differences, calculate patches and then apply these patches, handling conflicts.

 Eventually, when the data need to be written into the database or send to the client, the corresponding encoders can simply apply a raw data model to the in-memory data without any further knowledge about the specific details of the data-model and without transforming the in-memory data.
 They will simply use the agnostic general model, for example `feature.proxy(AnyMapProxy::class)`.
 The `AnyMapProxy` basically treats the underlying data object as a plain map (`MutableMap<*,*>`).